rico345100/simple-memo-application/readme.md

 - Babel for transpile the client code
 - Webpack
 - SQLite3 with TypeORM
-- Flow for static type check
+- TS for static type check

 ## How to run
 Make sure you already installed Node.js and SQLite3.